suiGn/monadLisa/README.md

-# LISA
+# monadLISA
+Concepts change according to new understandings.

+From now on only Lisa.

-Lisa Self Care:
+Lisa HostCare:

-Las definiciones cambian en medida que el conocimiento aumenta.
-# /dev directory, contains files that represent devices attached to the system:
+# /dev dir: contains files that represent devices attached to the system:
 - Physical devices: such as serial ports.
 - Pseudodevices: such as a random number generator.
 - network data traffic.

+# The Monadology Leibniz:

+The Monad of which we shall here speak, is nothing but a simple substance, which enters into compounds.
+By 'simple' it means 'without pars'.
+(Theod.
+10)